Health Administration

 All students graduating from the MHA program will be required to meet the qualifications of the Graduate School at SIUC.
 Students will be required to complete a culminating scholarly work which includes a research paper.

 Students must earn a “B” in all required MHA courses.
-If a student earns less than a B in any MHA course, they may retake it only once.
+If a student earns less than a "B" in any MHA course, they must retake it, only once.
 If they earn less than a “B” the second time, they are dropped from the MHA program due to unsatisfactory academic performance.
 Students dropped due to unsatisfactory academic performance will not be allowed re-entry into the MHA program at a later date.

-On-campus MHA courses are restricted to on-campus students in the graduate programs within the School of Health Sciences with MHA advisor approval.
-Online MHA courses are restricted to online students within the School of Health Sciences with advisor approval.
-The MHA program strictly prohibits students from changing delivery formats unless there is a well-documented medical reason presented to the Program Director to do so.
+MHA courses are restricted to MHA, MHI students, and concurrent admitted students from the MSRS, and/or MDOS, and/or Law School programs, with MHA Advisor approval.
+Online MHA courses are restricted to those online MHA students; on campus MHA courses are restricted to those on campus MHA students.
+The MHA program strictly prohibits students for changing delivery formats unless there is a well-documented medical reason proposed to the MHA Program Director to consider for approval.

 A 2.7/4.0 GPA (SIU calculation) from the student’s undergraduate program is required for admission to the MHA program.
 Students with a 2.5-2.7/4.0 undergraduate GPA (SIU calculation) may enter as a non-declared student, following Graduate School policies, and will be allowed to take up to 9 credit hours of MHA courses.
 At the end of the 9 credit hours, the student must hold a 3.0/4.0 GPA to be then admitted to the MHA program.
 Students not meeting the 3.0/4.0 GPA at the end of the 9 credit hours will not be allowed to take any other MHA courses.